ozars/Catch2/docs/logging.md

 **UNSCOPED_INFO(** _message expression_ **)**

-Similar to `INFO`, but messages are removed from the buffer after each assertion and they are not limited to their own scopes.
+Similar to `INFO`, but messages are not limited to their own scope: They are removed from the buffer after each assertion, section or test case, whichever comes first.

-_Note: Unscoped messages are cleared after `WARN` as well._
+_Note: Unscoped messages are reported and cleared after `WARN` as well._

 **WARN(** _message expression_ **)**